bronger/postfix-container/README.rst

 ================================= ===========================================================

 You can place files for as many email addresses as you wish in that folder.
-Only if the sender's address matches, the respective S/MIME certificate is used and the email is signed.
+Only if the sender’s address matches, the respective S/MIME certificate is used and the email is signed.